Monday - Friday

 the animals ability to eat by providing things to chew on, like untreated wood and lava stones.

 Hairballs: Chinchillas spend a lot of time grooming themselves, and consequently ingest some of their hair.
-This hair
+This hair remains

-every two weeks.
+weeks.
 This will prevent the hairball from ever forming.

 Colds: A chinchilla’s sneeze can be the first indication of a cold.
-A watery discharge may come from the nostrils and the
+A watery discharge may come from the nostrils and the eyes

-veterinarian as soon as you notice any of these symptoms.
+soon as you notice any of these symptoms.

 Constipation: Constant attention to the fecal droppings is vital.
 Droppings should be approximately 1/2 in length, oval, dark,